Onboard Satellite Image Classification for Earth Observation: A Comparative Study of ViT Models

 \IEEEPARstart{T}{he} increasing demand for satellites to support EO and RS missions has driven a rapid expansion in the number of Low Earth Orbit (LEO) satellites \cite{sadek2021new}.
 These missions are critical for various applications, including environmental monitoring, disaster response, precision agriculture, and scientific research, where high-frequency, high-resolution data is essential.
 A key component of EO systems is RS-IC, which plays a fundamental role in analyzing satellite-acquired data.
 Traditionally, IC in RS has relied on CNNs and other DL techniques, which have been widely validated and proven effective for processing and classifying RS data with high accuracy and efficiency \cite{boualleg2019remote, xu2021lightweight, li2020classification}.

-However, recent advances have shifted towards Transformer-based architectures, surpassing conventional CNNs in several IC tasks, including those in RS applications \cite{xu2022vision, li2024vision}.
-The rise of large-scale pre-trained models has marked a new era in artificial intelligence (AI), achieving breakthroughs across various domains, particularly in natural language processing with models like BERT \cite{DevlinCLT19}.
-This paradigm shift extends into computer vision, where pre-trained ViT models demonstrate superior performance across a wide range of tasks \cite{khan2022transformers, liu2023survey}.
-These models benefit from extensive pre-training on large datasets, allowing them to learn rich contextual representations that can be fine-tuned for specific tasks with minimal additional training.
-The success of these models is primarily attributed to advancements in computational power, the availability of vast amounts of data, and innovations in model architecture and efficiency \cite{han2021pre}.
+However, recent advances have shifted toward Transformer-based architectures, which surpass conventional CNNs in several IC tasks, including RS applications \cite{xu2022vision, li2024vision}.
+Large-scale pre-trained models, first in natural language processing with BERT \cite{DevlinCLT19} and later in vision with ViTs \cite{khan2022transformers, liu2023survey}, learn rich representations that fine-tune to new tasks with minimal training, driven by greater compute, data, and architectural efficiency \cite{han2021pre}.